-If you are running full Microsoft SQL Server, ask your Database Administrator to make sure the SQL Server Agent job is running.
+If you do not have access to the SQL Server machine, ask your Database Administrator to make sure the SQL Server Agent job is running, and configured for automatic startup.

 Log Server configuration

 Configuration settings must be correct in both TRITON - Web Security and Log Server to make sure that Log Server receives log information from Filtering Service.
 Otherwise, log data is never processed into the Log Database.